DhruvinRana/A02/README.md

 # A02

-Part 1: Tutorial on setting up git/webstorm/github
+# Part 1: Tutorial on setting up git/webstorm/github

-Git: Download Git from the official website: <a herf="https://git-scm.com/downloads"></a>
+Git: Download Git from the official website:

 Part 2: Glossary terms associated with Git/Github
 Branch: A parallel version of a repository.
 Clone: Create a copy of a repository on your local machine.